bfenetworks/bfe/docs/en_us/introduction/overview.md

 ### Control plane

-The control plane is responsible for management and configuration of BFE system, which can be maintained via BFE Dashboard or RESTful API by the administrator.
+The control plane is responsible for management and configuration of BFE system, which can be maintained via BFE Dashboard or RESTful API.
+BFE Conf Agent will trigger BFE Server to load the latest configuration.